debimsantos/debimsantos.github.io/README.md

 # Portfolio

-An online portfolio to showcase projects in Google-Udacity Front-end Development Course.
+An online portfolio to showcase completed projects in Google-Udacity Front-end Development Course.

 ## Sections

 ### Featured Works
-Contains project image and details
+Contains feature image and a paragraph detailing project.

 ### About
-TBD
+A short paragraph about the

 ### Contact
 TBD

-## Feature (To Dos:)
+## Features/Functionalities (To Dos:)
 1) Responsive - on-going

 2) Personalized logo - TBD